-If you liked the video you can learn from Jesse first hand by attending Columbia Bible College (Go Bearcats!) where he’s currently Professor of New Testament.
-His research is new, exciting and foundational to our lives as Christian Peacebuilders who model ourselves after the life and discipleship community of Jesus Christ.
+If you liked the video you can learn from Jesse first hand by attending Columbia Bible College (Go Bearcats!).
+He’s currently Professor of New Testament.
+His research is new ground in biblical studies and exciting and foundational to the life of the church.
+As Christian Peacebuilders it gives us encouragement and hope on the tough days.
+I fuels our spirituality and makes our calling more clear.

 - “Why do people find it so easy to dismiss a black and white command from Jesus like ‘Love your enemies?’
 How can they get around that?”